sagemathinc/cocalc/src/doc/design_overview/overview.rst

 ^^^^^^^^^^^

 SMC's ``smc-react.coffee`` modules also makes use of the `React Redux`_ JavaScript module to tie Redux state objects to React containers (i.e. update displays when the state changes--abstracting the state itself from any given view of the state).
 This is just a package for making it convenient to implement model / view separation in React components.
-The web developers describe this as "container components" but really they're just reinventing MVC abstraction.
-The idea is to design React components that are stateless and just display a "snapshot" of some data that might be in the state, and then wrap the stateless views in "container components" that handle updating the view upon state changes.
+The idea is to design React components that are stateless and just display a "snapshot" of some data that might be in the state, and then wrap the stateless views in "container components" that do have state, and contain one or more stateless presentational compoenents.
+These then handle updating the view upon state changes.

-React Redux makes it easy to auto-generate these "container components" that connecting a React container to a Redux state and its reducers, to re-render the underlying view every time the state changes.
+React Redux makes it easy to auto-generate these "container components", connect them to a Redux state and its reducers, and re-render the underlying view every time the state changes.
 This includes defining a function called ``mapStateToProps`` which, given any application state, specifies which "props" (variable data) of the view are associated with the given state.
-So when the application state changes, it can check which "props" in the view have changed, and determine whether or not the view needs to be re-rendered.
+So when the application state changes, it can check which "props" in the view have changed, and determine whether or not the view needs to be re-rendered, including exactly which sub-components need to be re-drawn.

 If this is unclear, probably the best way to understand quickly is to read the `example in the Redux docs